gyliu513/langX101/langgraph/plan-and-execute/README.md

-# LangGraph Plan-and-Execute Tutorial
+# LangGraph Agentic Workflow Implementation

-This project demonstrates the **plan-and-execute** pattern using LangGraph, a powerful approach for breaking down complex tasks into planning and execution phases.
+This project demonstrates the **agentic workflow** pattern using LangGraph, implementing the complete workflow with planning, execution, reflection, and decision-making phases.

-## 🎯 What is Plan-and-Execute?
+## 🎯 What is the Agentic Workflow?

-The plan-and-execute pattern consists of two main phases:
+The agentic workflow consists of four main phases:

 1. **Planning Phase**: An LLM creates a detailed, step-by-step plan to solve a problem
-2. **Execution Phase**: The plan is executed step by step, with the ability to replan if needed
+2. **Execution Phase**: The plan is executed step by step using available tools
+3. **Reflection Phase**: Results are evaluated to determine if they meet requirements
+4. **Decision Phase**: Either continue with next steps or replan if results are not satisfactory

 ### Key Benefits

 - ✅ Better task decomposition and reasoning
 - ✅ Ability to handle complex, multi-step problems
 - ✅ Dynamic replanning when execution fails
+- ✅ Continuous reflection and improvement
 - ✅ More reliable and interpretable results
 - ✅ Clear separation of concerns between planning and execution